isaacs/rimraf/README.md

 Any other options are provided to the native Node.js `fs.rm` implementation when that is used.

-This will attempt to choose the best implementation, based on Node.js version and `process.platform`.
+This will attempt to choose the best implementation, based on the Node.js version and `process.platform`.
 To force a specific implementation, use one of the other functions provided.